 From the Telegraph

-condition that his was the real power within the board, not that of the director.
+with the condition that his was the real power within the board, not that of the director.
 So when the previously all-powerful James Ferman retired, to be replaced this year by Robin Duval as director, the balance of decision-making shifted.
-Whittam Smith was

 Going into it, with all that had been said and knowing of all the reactions to it, I thought, what must it be like?, he says.
 I timidly pushed the button on the video machine; but it wasn't that bad.
 Quite often, your worst fears are never

-list of words which help to determine your classification level because British people are concerned about language, for whatever reason.
+is a list of words which help to determine your classification level because British people are concerned about language, for whatever reason.
 This doesn't even extend to Ireland.
 I'm not sure why it is, but these are facts as far as I am

-the cinema is well-regulated - I have no evidence of 13-year-olds running into 18 films - and adults know what they are going to see when they go to the cinema.
+Because the cinema is well-regulated - I have no evidence of 13-year-olds running into 18 films - and adults know what they are going to see when they go to the cinema.
 Television and video are unbidden.
 However, more important to him than